Gabriela Mora-Fallas

 "Welcome to my website!
 My passion for music has allowed me the honor of working on incredible projects as a conductor.
 Each concert is a unique opportunity to honor the composers' legacy and bring their music to audiences - no matter their age - around the world in an inspiring and transformative way.

-Thank you for visiting my website; I hope you enjoy exploring my work!"
+Thank you for visiting my website; I hope you enjoy exploring my world!"

 "Musical training is a more potent instrument than any other, because rhythm and harmony find their way into the inward places of the soul."
 Plato.

-Costa Rican conductor Gabriela Mora-Fallas is known for her energetic, passionate, and inspiring conducting style and personality.
+Costa Rican conductor Gabriela Mora-Fallas is known for her energetic, passionate, and inspiring conducting style and artistic leadership.

-After concluding her studies in Boston, she returned to Costa Rica to actively participate in the musical scene of the country, serving as guest and cover conductor of the National Symphony Orchestra of Costa Rica, becoming the first Costa Rican female conductor to guest conduct the NSO in subscription season concerts in its more than seventy years of history.
-For those collaborations she received the National Music Award in Conducting, given by the Ministry of Culture of Costa Rica in 2017.
+After completing her studies in Boston, she returned to Costa Rica to actively contribute to the country’s musical life, serving as guest and cover conductor of the National Symphony Orchestra of Costa Rica and becoming the first Costa Rican woman to guest-conduct the orchestra in subscription-season concerts in its more than 70-year history.
+For these collaborations, she received the National Music Award in Conducting, presented by Costa Rica's Ministry of Culture in 2017.

-Gabriela strives to support and champion new works, particularly written by women and Latin American composers, premiering in Central America compositions by Lilly Boulanger, Ester Magi, Jennifer Higdon, Augusta Holmes, Fanny Mendelssohn, and Joan Tower.
-Recent performances in the US included Revuelta's “Sensemaya,” Florence Price’s Symphony No.1, and Ellen Taaffe Zwilich Bassoon Concerto and Ester Magi Symphony, with The University of Texas University Orchestra and the Butler School of Music Symphony Orchestra.
-Other collaborations include her participation with well-known artists such as Nancy Fabiola Herrera, Marcin Dylla, Toby Oft, Eugene Rousseau, Fred Sauter, Nestor Torres, among others.
+Gabriela is deeply committed to championing new works, particularly those by women and Latin American composers, leading Central American premieres of works by Lili Boulanger, Ester Mägi, Jennifer Higdon, Augusta Holmès, Fanny Mendelssohn, and Joan Tower.
+Her work in the United States has included performances of Silvestre Revueltas’s Sensemayá, Florence Price’s Symphony No. 1, Ellen Taaffe Zwilich’s Bassoon Concerto, and Ester Mägi’s Symphony with the University of Texas University Orchestra and the Butler School of Music Symphony Orchestra.
+Other collaborations include performances with renowned artists such as Nancy Fabiola Herrera, Marcin Dylla, Toby Oft, Eugene Rousseau, Fred Sauter, and Néstor Torres.

-A strong believer in Music as an instrument for positive social change and peace, Gabriela supports community and youth concerts.
-Besides her work with professional ensembles, she has also devoted her time teaching and working with young musicians in her home country at the University of Costa Rica, the National System of Music Education, the National Institute of Music, the Youth Symphony Orchestra of El Salvador, and in United States with The University of Texas University Orchestra and Symphony Orchestras among other local youth and community orchestras.
+A strong believer in music as a powerful instrument for positive social change and peace, Gabriela has remained deeply committed to youth and community music-making.
+In addition to her work with professional ensembles, she has devoted significant time to teaching and mentoring young musicians in Costa Rica through the University of Costa Rica, the National System of Music Education, and the National Institute of Music, as well as internationally through the Youth Symphony Orchestra of El Salvador, the University of Texas University Orchestra and Symphony Orchestra, Austin Soundwaves, and other youth and community orchestras in Central Texas.

 National Symphony of Costa Rica